DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-23-adding-academic-years-to-the-add-provider-flow.md

 Where a provider has existing partnership data, we could derive the academic years the provider has delivered ITT rather than asking users to select them.

 We decided not to do this because not all providers have partnerships.
-Deriving years for some providers but not others would lead to inconsistency in how the data is collected and maintained.
+Deriving years for some providers but not others would lead to inconsistent data collection and maintenance.

 *[HEI]: higher education institution
 *[ITT]: initial teacher training